 Public Participation to receive comments from the public.

-We have invited residents to attend at the beginning of the meeting to discuss the potential gifting of the communal land at Inniks Close.
+We have invited residents to attend at the beginning of the meeting to discuss the potential gifting of the communal land at Innicks Close.

 To approve and sign the minutes of the previous meeting held on 10 March 2022 and go through the follow-up actions